This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 They may also have questions about the pronunciation of words in italics or words written in parenthesis.

 3. Incorporate Guided Practice.

-After modeling for students, do the readers’ theater as a “shared reading” with the whole class.
+After modeling, do the readers’ theater as a “shared reading” with the whole class.

 Shared reading is reading the play with students.